-Below is a comparison of the company's own funds at the end of 2021 and 2020 and an explanation of the origin of the changes in the value of the Solvency II own funds:
+Below is a comparison of the company's own funds at the end of 2022 and 2021 and an explanation of the origin of the changes in the value of the Solvency II own funds:

-The Changes in Goodwill and intangible assets are lower those produced in 2020, this decrease was generated by the amortization of Intangible Assets.
+The Changes in Goodwill and intangible assets are lower those produced in 2021, this decrease was generated by the amortization of Intangible Assets.

-As for other adjustments item, the decrease is generated by changes in value between the Solvency II framework and Accounting in technical provisions, deferred taxes and the other items of assets and liabilities that are not shown in other balance sheet headings.
+As for other adjustments item, the increase is generated by changes in value between the Solvency II framework and Accounting in technical provisions, deferred taxes and the other items of assets and liabilities that are not shown in other balance sheet headings.